|

 Malus

+Weeping.
 Disease free.
 Superb pink to white flowers.
-Recommended graceful
+Small orange coloured fruit.
+A graceful, small weeping tree.

 |